 Technology that detects contaminants also has improved dramatically, and scientists now can detect remarkably low concentrations of contaminants.
 In some instances, scientists can detect contaminants in parts per quadrillion (imagine finding a single grain of sand on the beach).
 This evolving science has led to changes in drinking water regulations and the lowering of acceptable levels of some contaminants.

-Our Research and Development team participates in dozens of studies exploring a wide range of topics.
-The team's goal is to improve the quality of Southern Nevada's drinking water.
+The team's goal is to improve the quality of Southern Nevada's drinking water by:

 - 💧 Simulating water quality conditions related to drought and developing optimized or innovative treatment solutions to ensure regulatory compliance

 - 💧 Leading funded research studies on a regional-, national-, and international-scale that examine the occurrence and treatment of emerging chemical or microbial contaminants

 - 💧 Developing analytical methods for quantification of newly identified contaminants and disinfection by-products in water

 - 💧 Advancing the science of water reuse, while participating in national advisory committees to facilitate broader implementation

 - 💧 Leading innovative research programs on emerging topics (e.g., SARS-CoV-2 wastewater surveillance, perfluorinated chemicals, disinfection byproducts, Legionella) to better serve the local community and communities beyond Southern Nevada

 - 💧 Diversifying research expertise by hiring students and post-graduate researchers from local and national institutions and collaborating with academic, municipal, and industry professionals

 The R&D Team has developed patented technology and undertaken a large number of external research grants, solidifying SNWA’s international reputation as a premier utility-based research program.